 Bimanual examination of the pelvis is then indicated:

-- Palpation of the bladder base bimanually usually produces mild urgency, but in women with chronic interstitial cystitis, pain may then be reproduced.
+- Palpation of the bladder base bimanually usually produces mild urgency; however, in women with chronic interstitial cystitis, pain may then be reproduced.

 - Cervical sensitivity may be elicited with the finger or with a cotton bud on speculum examination.
 Cervical excitation pain suggests pelvic inflammatory disease (PID).
-This may be an appropriate time to take swabs.
+This may be an appropriate time to take swabs looking for an STI.

-- Assessment of the size, shape, position and mobility of the uterus and adnexae may reveal tenderness or bulkiness, retroversion with associated posterior uterine prolapse or the pelvic scarring associated with endometriosis or adhesions.
+- Assessment of the size, shape, position and mobility of the uterus and adnexae may reveal tenderness, bulkiness or the pelvic scarring associated with endometriosis or adhesions.
 Gently feel for abnormal pelvic masses, tenderness or lack of mobility of the pelvic organs, which may suggest endometriosis.

-- Tenderness on posterior palpation of the rectum is common with irritable bowel syndrome (IBS).
+- Tenderness on posterior palpation of the rectum is common with IBS.
 Tender bowel loops may also be felt in this condition, particularly in the right iliac fossa and the ileo-caecal junction.

 Symptoms can give a good indication of cause: